What is Mortar?

 Mortar is the dried material in between brick gaps that holds together the glass brick wall structure you are building.
 While it fills the gaps between the brick layout, it also prevents air and water from coming through.

 The mortar mixture is routinely made up of sand, a binder, and water.
-Our GBS mixture is made up of a special blend of cement, sands, polymers, and fiber.
+Our GBS mixture is made up of a special blend of cement, sand, polymers, and fiber.

 The most common source of mortar used today is usually called Portland cement.
-This was invented in 1756, and became the most popular mortar by the 1930s.
-This made the drying process quicker, and was easier for the everyday builder.
-The ASTM C150 classifies it as a cement that hardens with water while also forming the useful water-resistant mortar we use today.
+This was invented in 1756 and became the most popular mortar by the 1930s.
+This made the drying process quicker and easier for the everyday builder.
+The ASTM C150 classifies it as cement that hardens with water while also forming the useful water-resistant mortar we use today.

 What Else Do You Need for a Glass Block Installation?